Goldenheart-Ema/Azure-Mini-project-1/README.md

 3. # Navigation Controls
    *Left-Hand Favorites Menu: Customized sidebar providing immediate shortcuts to structural pillars like Resource groups, App Services,      Virtual machines, Storage accounts, Virtual networks*.
    *Top Command Bar: Provides direct administration capabilities for the dashboard itself, including tools to Edit, Share, Export, Clone,     or Delete the current layout views*.

+# Identity Awareness
+   To access the Azure Active Directory and check the Role Based access Control:

+   1. Scroll the bar on the left hand favorites menu to *Microsoft Entry ID*.
+   2. Click on *Microsoft Entry ID*.
+   3. When it opens, an overview opens up.
+Navigate to the *Manage* option.
+   4. Click *Manage*, and a dropdown menu opens.
+   5. Navigate to *Roles and administration* and click.
+A new section opens up with an overview and there, you can see the                      documentation of Role Based Access Control (RBAC).